SenseLogic/PENDOWN/README.md

 ## Extensibility

-Tags can be defined or redefined with a special modifier.
+Tags can be defined or redefined with the `!` modifier.

 The dollar character in the tag definition will be replaced by the tag attributes.